wetneb/dissect/README.rst

 DIStributional SEmantics Composition Toolkit
 ============================================

+Fork by Antonin Delpeuch to implement Trace Norm Regularization.

-For documentation, please, refer to http://clic.cimec.unitn.it/composes/toolkit/
+For the original documentation, please refer to http://clic.cimec.unitn.it/composes/toolkit/